 Our Mission Statement

-"To reduce teen alcohol, marijuana, nicotine and other drug use by empowering parents with factual information and the tools to support their children in making healthy and safe choices."
+"To reduce teen alcohol, cannabis, tobacco and other drug use by empowering parents with factual information and the tools to support their children in making healthy and safe choices."

 BE THE INFLUENCE is based on several important bodies of research.